Our guide to the smaller resort of Wanaka, less than an hour's drive from Queenstown

 The area is a popular all-year-round resort; winter sees the town of Wanaka swamped with ski enthusiasts, who flock here to enjoy the excellent commercial slopes.
 In the summer, tramping, water sports, mountaineering and sailing are all specialities of the region.
 The wide variety of accommodation, restaurants and seasonal festivals, have made Wanaka an exciting destination for those who like to combine a little action with some rather more laid-back pursuits.

 With dramatic mountains framing the still waters of Lakes Wanaka and the nearby Lake Hawea, both resorts provide ample fishing and swimming opportunities, enjoying a temperate climate ideal for exploring.
 Walkers, in particular, will marvel at the awesome sight of the Southern Alps that provide an amazing backdrop to this area.
-At the lower end of Lake Wanaka, some of the various islands dotted about the waters are now ecological sanctuaries – the flat land around this part making it easier to conserve.
+At the lower end of Lake Wanaka, some of the various islands dotted about the waters are now ecological sanctuaries with the flat land around this part making it easier to conserve.

 Many of the more mobile activities, such as rafting and kayaking, take place on the Clutha River outflow, at Wanaka town itself.
 The glacier basin in which Wanaka sits, provides a naturally beautiful setting, conducive to just 'messing about on the water'.
+Eco Wanaka offer a lake cruise and Island walk along with many other walking trips.

 Purpose-built mountain biking trails through the pine forests will get you out and about.
-Cyclists can follow the river's edge through some really stunning scenery, before deciding whether to change up a few gears and get down and dirty with an expedition across the higher, mountain tracks.Skiing
+Cyclists can follow the river's edge through some really stunning scenery, before deciding whether to change up a few gears and get down and dirty with an expedition across the higher, mountain tracks.Skiing in Wanaka:

 Winter sports aficionados will be spoiled for choice in Wanaka.
 Its broad range of chilly activities mean the town itself gets very busy between July and September, as skiers arrive to make the most of Wanaka's exceptional facilities.
 Snow Farm, in particular, is a Mecca for advanced skiers, and the 'Coneheads' who frequent Treble Cone, Cardrona and Snow Park will tell you there is no better place in the country to enjoy the winter sun.
 In keeping with the quirkiness of this resort, Wanaka also boasts the largest heli-skiing area outside North America.
-This place is for serious snow-heads!Mount Roy & Mount Iron
+This place is for serious snow-heads!Mount Roy & Mount Iron:

 An invigorating day trip for hikers and bikers alike, the zigzagging paths leading up to Mount Roy reward the traveller with incredible views across the Wanaka landscape.
 Take a bottle of water, as there is no shelter on this trail but, once at the top, you'll see just what makes it so special.